MattyGroove/RoTerror-EE/RoTerror/Readme.txt

 SPECIAL THANK'S TO :
-Max Schnur (for scripting help in the early stages of the mod creating) Tapio Perkiˆm‰ki (for doing nothing)
+Max Schnur (for scripting help in the early stages of the mod creating) Tapio Perki√∂m√§ki (for doing nothing)
 Gregg Kincaid (for voice acting in several roles of the mod and writing the smith's apprentice's dialogs) Jon Olav Hauglid (for trying to help me with an area problem) Lorne Ledger (for the area art of the Spirit Soaring [outside] and the area north from Bremen)